Early Childhood Education, Elementary Education, Secondary Education, Special Education

 For any questions or concerns regarding the application or Clinical Practice (student teaching) please contact your assigned Teacher Education Specialist.

-University Supervisors and Mentor (cooperating) Teachers
+GCU Faculty Supervisors and Cooperating/Mentor Teachers

 The Regional Field Experience Specialist will provide all required documentation via email.